 The popularity of social networking sites such as Facebook, Twitter, Google+, Snapchat, and Foursquare is on the rise.
-As of the third quarter of 2016, Facebook had 1.79 billion monthly active users, and the number is increasing on a daily basis.
-But so is the potential risk.
-According to an InfoWorld study published on May 4, 2010, over half of all users of social networks in this country are putting themselves at risk by posting information that could be misused by cybercriminals.
+As of November 1, 2017, Facebook had 2.07 billion monthly active users, and the number is increasing on a daily basis.7 But so is the potential risk.
+According to an InfoWorld study, over half of all users of social networks in this country are putting themselves at risk by posting information that could be misused by cybercriminals.
 Many social networkers post their full birth dates, their home addresses, photos of themselves and their families, and the times when they will be away from home.
 This information could be used by cybercriminals for malicious purposes.
 According to the report, 9 percent of the 2,000 people who participated in the study had experienced some kind of computer-related trouble, such as malware infections, scams, identity theft, or harassment.
-To reduce risk and improve the privacy of your personal information, the study offers several tips:
+To reduce risk and improve the privacy of your personal information, the study offers several tips:8

-- Always use the privacy controls offered by the social networking sites. - Use long passwords (8 characters or longer) that mix uppercase and lowercase letters with numbers and symbols. - Do not post a phone number or a full address. - Do not post children's names, even in photo tags or captions. - Do not be specific when posting information about vacations or business trips.
+- Always use the privacy controls ollered by the social networking sites. - Use long passwords (eight characters or longer) that mix uppercase and lowercase letters with numbers and symbols. - Do not post a phone number or a full address. - Do not post children's names, even in photo tags or captions. - Do not be specific when posting information about vacations or business trips.

-COMPUTER LITERACY AND INFORMATION LITERACY
+1-2 COMPUTER LITERACY AND INFORMATION LITERACY